-If you're after top talent, you better make sure you're bringing your top game to attract that ideal candidate.
+If you're after top talent, you better make sure you're bringing your top game to attract that ideal candidate, from building a great culture to using hr software to create a great employee experience.

 But let's face it - you also have fires to put out, deadlines to juggle, all the while being understaffed (why you're here in the first place, right?).